PyRepair/maniple/README.md

 # Maniple

-This repository contains several experiments assessing the performance of Large Language Models (LLMs) when combining different sets of features into prompts.
-It focuses on understanding how different combinations of features can impact the effectiveness of prompts in eliciting accurate and relevant responses from LLMs.
+This repository contains code, scripts and data necessary to reproduce the paper "The Fact Selection Problem in LLM-Based Program Repair".

 ## Installation